Gibson hits 8 3s, Oklahoma beats No. 9 West Virginia 75-71

 West Virginia: Will stay in Oklahoma to visit Oklahoma State on Monday before returning home for a game next Saturday against Texas.

-Oklahoma: Visit No. 2 Baylor on Wednesday and No. 3 Kansas on Saturday.
+Oklahoma: Will visit No. 2 Baylor on Wednesday and No. 3 Kansas on Saturday.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25